 Roche's control of Genentech places the larger drugmaker in the fast lane of biopharmaceuticals.
 Roche depends on Genentech's creative and successful research organization to keep its drug pipeline full of promising new biotech drugs, thus relieving stress from patent-expiration pressures in its existing product lineup.

-Instead of acquisitions, Genentech has traditionally relied on its own internal efforts (sometimes with research partners) to develop and commercialize new drugs, and this strategy has remained in place following the Roche takeover.
+Instead of acquisitions, Genentech has traditionally relied on internal efforts (often with research partners) to develop and commercialize new drugs.
 More than half of its commercial product sales, as well as a majority of development projects, relate to oncology.
-The company's development-stage pharmaceuticals in clinical trials include personalised medicines for treating various cancers, including skin cancers and breast cancer, and such ailments as lupus, arthritis, asthma, diabetes, and Alzheimer's disease.
+The company's development-stage pharmaceuticals in clinical trials include personalized medicines for treating various cancers, including skin cancers and breast cancer, and such ailments as lupus, arthritis, asthma, diabetes, and Alzheimer's disease.
 Genentech has development partnerships with a number of firms including Seattle Genetics (cancers), NovImmune (autoimmune diseases), and Adimab (antibody studies).